gce-india/gce-india.github.io/public/users/induviduality/about.md

 Collaborative learning and inclusion are two values Induja holds high, and that's what draws her to get involved in communities.

-Other fun stuff Induja loves: dogs, being a weeb, a great debate

 Feel free to connect with her on [LinkedIn](https://www.linkedin.com/in/indujashankar/)!